 Rajasthan has been noticeably a mess.

-But, the lake was polluted and at times you could smell the stench of urine where men had peed against the wall, but it wasn’t too bad.
+But, the lake was polluted, and at times, you could smell the stench of urine where men had peed against the wall, but it wasn’t too bad.

-As we have moved on, each city has become more cluttered with refuse, human waste is in the streets along with the cow dung.
+As we have moved on through Rajasthan, each city has become more cluttered with refuse.
+Human waste is in the streets along with the cow dung.

 Now that we are in Rajasthan, we wonder why the governing body doesn’t get its act together.
 There is no need to live in this waste.

 There are a billion people in India, it should be easy to employ people to clean up the street.
 Why not put in some garbage cans?
 That would be a great start.